 One of the best ways to fast-track your report building is to have your own PowerPoint templates replicated in Displayr.
 In this way, as you build your analysis it will already be “on-brand” and there will be minimal work to do when you export to PowerPoint, if any at all.

 The good news is this can be done in a few simple steps.
-A video of these steps can be found in the following document: How to Setup Branded Powerpoint Templates in Displayr
+The good news is this can be done in a few simple steps (there is a video of these steps in action below).

 1. Have a document with your PowerPoint template ready.